Bernel History, Family Crest & Coats of Arms

 Migration of the Bernel family

-and the state was abolished.
+The state of Prussia was a great influence on the shape of modern Germany.
+After the Second World War, Prussia's land was divided among the Soviet Union, Poland, East Germany and West Germany and the state was abolished.
 Some Prussians remained in those countries after the war, while many others migrated to North America in search of a new start.
 Philadelphia was their primary point of entry to the United States, after which many of them moved on to Ohio, Texas, Illinois, California, New York, and Maryland.
 A large number of Prussians also migrated to Ontario and the prairie provinces as United Empire Loyalists.
 Analysis of immigration records has shown some of the first Bernels to arrive in North America, and among them were: Mattys Berner, accompanied by his wife and two children, arrived in New York State in 1709; Marg Berner, age 37; came to New York City in 1832; Anna Margaretha, Christina, Georg Michael, and Johannes Berner, all of whom are recorded as having arrived in New York City in 1848.